microsoft/ignite25-PREL14-unify-data-act-on-insights-and-build-ai-solutions-with-microsoft-fabric/docs/labs/03 - Data Warehouse.md

     ![](../assets/images/03_create_stage.png)

 1. In the **Explorer**, perform the following actions:

+    ***Note:*** *It can take several minutes for new objects to show up in the object explorer even though they have been created.
+If the tables do not show up after selecting refresh in the steps below, wait 2 minutes and try again.
+This step is NOT required to continue and complete the rest of the lab.*

     - Select the ellipsis (**...**) next to **Sales**.
 From the menu, select **Refresh**.